nickoneill/thatthinginswift/content/new-in-swift-october-2015.md

 ---
-title: "New in Swift, October 2015"
+title: New in Swift, October 2015
 date: "2015-10-05"
-tags: ["new-in-swift"]
+htmltitle: "New in Swift, October 2015"
 description: "Coach marks, JSON decoding and stack views"
 ---
 Something new!
 I'm going to try branching out from our traditional Objective-C -> Swift format.
 To start, there are a lot of interesting Swift libraries popping up which I try to feature periodically [on Twitter](https://twitter.com/objctoswift) but you might miss them there, dear reader.
 I'll summarize the best every month with a post here.